colevandersWands/simple-elevator/README.md

 * No second argument is passed in
 * More than two args are passed in
 * Number starts with too many 0's
+* (noticed this one after failing tests):
+  * Inputs whose difference is a valid output, but are not valid themselves.

 I wrote a case or two for each bullet point.
 In writing my tests I noticed the "floor is not a number" case was incomplete and added two sub-cases.